 It will make a huge difference in your marriage and your parenting if you take the time to create a unified list of values.
 Once you do, you will be operating literally off the same song sheet.
 And if you are a single mom this will be easier for you but especially important because you need the help.

 We included a list of 40 character qualities we wanted to teach our children before they turned 18 in our book.

 One of my contributions to our top five values was the importance of our kids learning to work.

 God put us in His creation to work with it, manage it, and steward it.
-All occupations that are needed in our world from driving semi-trucks, to service jobs, parenting, ministry work, selling insurance or other products that make our lives better; work is good and can be a daily offering to God as we labor for His glory.
+All occupations that are needed in our world—from driving semi-trucks, to service jobs, parenting, ministry work, or selling insurance—are good and can be a daily offering to God as we labor for His glory.

 Work is a holy calling.
 God declared in the Garden that Adam and Eve were to work for six days and rest on the seventh.
 And work isn’t optional either.

 Here are some of the jobs our kids did and the ages when they began.